The voice of the networks

 • if it is due to planned works

-• how long you don’t have gas or electricity
+• how long you don’t have electricity

 • if a network operator has not met standards set by Ofgem, the GB energy regulator.